Things to do in London in winter with kids

 Hit the high streets, seek out unique gifts and make time to break for delicious food and hot drinks.
 Covent Garden, Hamleys and Oxford Street are a must-do for a successful session of Christmas shopping in London.
 You can also buy gifts in Regent’s Street and admire the impressive decorations in London's luxury shop Harrods.

 Do your children want to meet Santa?
-Make their dream come true and take them to Hamleys' Regent Street shop where Santa will be spreading the holiday magic from Saturday 12 November 2022 to Saturday 24 December 2022 before he has to deliver all your presents.
+Make their dream come true and take them to Hamleys' Regent Street shop where Santa will be spreading the holiday magic.
+The charming elves are looking forward to welcoming you to the Christmas celebrations.
+To make your visit even more memorable, Santa has a special surprise for you to take home as a precious memento of your time spent with him.

 London is famous for its seasonal pop-ups, whether it's during summer or winter.
 This Christmas, discover a world of warm and toasty pop ups.

-Things to do in London in January and February
+What to do in London in January and February?

 On 1st January, the New Year’s Day Parade takes to the city’s historic streets once again.
 Over 8,500 performers take part in this great celebration of diversity, creativity and inspiration that surround the city of London.
 Arrive early to secure a good viewing spot.

-The free lights festival is returning to the Canary Wharf area from 18th to 28th January, and it's free!
+The free lights festival is returning to the Canary Wharf area this January, and it's free!
 It's the perfect treat for dark January nights with its luminous trees, glowing angel wings, psychedelic prisms and rainbow benches.

-The London Art Fair is coming back to the Business Design Centre from 18-22 January.
+The London Art Fair is coming back to the Business Design Centre from 17 to 21 January 2024.
 You can feast your eyes on carefully selected pieces from galleries from all around the world.
 The London Art Fair hosts the highest quality art and is great for discovering exceptional modern and contemporary artists.

 Did you know that the largest Chinese New Year celebrations outside of Asia takes place in London?
-As we say goodbye to the Year of the Tiger, we welcome the Year of the Rabbit with festivities including colourful parades, dazzling performances and mouth-watering food!
+As we say goodbye to the Year of the Rabbit, we welcome the Year of the Dragon on Saturday, February 10th, 2024 with festivities including colourful parades, dazzling performances and mouth-watering food!

 There are plenty of pubs in London, but where is the best place to take a break from exploring the city and enjoy a delicious Sunday roast with your family?
 Venture into one of the city’s oldest pubs and discover that London has a plethora of historic pubs.
 And they all have a story to tell!